sriram-257/MEDICAL_RAG_CHATBOT/README.md

 `all-MiniLM-L6-v2`

-The embeddings are compared using FAISS similarity search to find semantically related medical questions.
+The embeddings are normalized and searched using FAISS similarity search to identify semantically related medical questions.

 ### 🧠 FAISS Vector Search

-The project uses a FAISS `IndexFlatIP` index with normalized embeddings.
+The project uses:

+`faiss.IndexFlatIP`

-This allows efficient similarity-based retrieval across the MedQuAD dataset.
+with normalized embeddings for similarity-based retrieval across the MedQuAD dataset.

 ### 🏥 Medical Q&A

-The chatbot retrieves relevant answers from the MedQuAD knowledge base.
+The chatbot retrieves relevant medical answers directly from the MedQuAD knowledge base.

-The system does not depend on a generative LLM to invent medical answers.
+The retrieval system does not use a generative LLM to invent medical answers.

 ### 🧬 Medical Entity Recognition

-The application identifies basic medical entities such as:
+The application performs basic medical entity extraction for:

 - Diseases
 - Symptoms
 - Treatments
 - Medications

-These entities are displayed in the Streamlit interface.
+The detected entities are displayed in the Streamlit interface.

 ### 📊 Retrieval Results

-The application can display retrieved medical questions and their similarity scores, allowing the retrieval process to be inspected.
+The system can display retrieved medical questions and similarity scores, making the retrieval process more transparent.

 ### 💻 Streamlit Interface

-The project provides a simple web interface where users can enter medical questions and receive retrieved medical information.
+A simple interactive web interface allows users to enter medical questions and receive relevant information from the knowledge base.

 ### ⚡ Cached Semantic Index

-The project stores pre-computed:

-- Question embeddings
-- FAISS index
+The application supports cached question embeddings and a FAISS index.

-This prevents the application from regenerating all 14,979 embeddings every time it starts.
+This avoids regenerating all **14,979 question embeddings** every time the application starts.

 ---